Backpack coolers are great for transporting beverages and food to the beach. Photo: Rebecca Parsons

 Cold Time: 24 hours

-Pros: Affordable, easy to open/close
+Pros: Packs down small, easy to open/close

 The Collapsible Backpack Cooler keeps drinks cold for 24 hours and is super easy to open and close (which can’t be said for all coolers).
-If you’re traveling long distances, it’s not as comfortable as a true backpack cooler but for shorter treks it gets the job done.
-While many coolers are bulky to store, this one is lightweight and rolls up small, so you can easily tuck it away in a cupboard.
-The ICEMULE Collapsible Cooler doesn’t come with any extras, but it’s affordable and gets the job done.
+If you’re traveling long distances, it’s not as comfortable as a true backpack cooler, but for shorter treks, it gets the job done.

 CamelBak ChillBak Pack 30 ($325)

-Weight: 4 lbs.
-9 oz.
+Weight: 4 lbs 9 oz

 Capacity: 24 drinks (without ice)